noahfalk/coreclr/Documentation/design-docs/code-versioning.md

 2. Recalculate the active code version for each entrypoint
 3. Update the published code version for each entrypoint to match the active code version

-In order to do step 3 the CodeVersionManager relies on one of two different mechanisms, either a FixupPrecode or a JumpStamp.
-Both techniques roughly involve using a jmp instruction as the method entrypoint and then updating that jmp to point at whatever code version should be published.
-In the FixupPrecode case this is memory that was allocated dynamically for the explicit purpose of being the method entrypoint.
-In the JumpStamp this is memory that was initially used as the prolog of the default code version and then repurposed.
-JumpStamp is required for AOT compiled images that use direct calls from method to method, however changing between prolog instructions and a jmp instruction requires EE suspension to ensure that threads have been evacuated from the region.
-FixupPrecode can be updated with only an Interlocked operation which offers lower overhead updates when it can be used.
+In order to do step 3 the CodeVersionManager relies on one of three different mechanisms, a FixupPrecode, a JumpStamp, or modifying caller slots.
+In method.hpp these mechanisms are described in the
+VersioningTechnique enumeration:

+        // All calls to the method should funnel through a Precode which can be updated
+        // to point to the current method body.
+This technique can introduce more indirections
+        // than optimal but it has low memory overhead.
+        PrecodeVersioningTechnique,

+        // All calls to the method should go through backpatchable slots in VSD stubs
+        // vtables, and FuncPtr stubs.
+This technique can eliminate more indirections
+        // but is more memory intensive to track all the appropriate slots.
+        CallerSlotVersioningTechnique,

+        // All calls to the method go to the default code and the prologue of that code
+        // will be overwritten with a jmp to other code if necessary.
+This is the only
+        // technique that can handle NGEN'ed code that embeds untracked direct calls
+        // between methods.
+It has much higher update overhead than other approaches because
+        // it needs EESuspend to evacuate all threads from method prologues before a
+        // prologue can be patched.
+The patching is also not compatible with a debugger which
+        // may be trying to rewrite the same code bytes to add/remove a breakpoint.
+        JumpStampVersioningTechnique

 All methods have been classified to use at most one of the techniques, based on:

 ```
-MethodDesc::IsEligibleForTieredCompilation() && MethodDesc::IsTieredMethodVersionableWithPrecode()
-MethodDesc::IsEligibleForTieredCompilation() && MethodDesc::IsTieredMethodVersionableWithVtableSlotBackpatch()
+MethodDesc::IsVersionableWithPrecode()
+MethodDesc::IsVersionableWithCallerSlots()
 MethodDesc::IsVersionableWithJumpStamp()
 ```